For more information or to get a quote contact us today

 Statistics show that gun ownership in the United States is at an all-time high.
 As a licensed firearm instructor, this makes your job more important than ever.
-By teaching new and inexperienced gun owners how to properly and safely handle their firearms, you greatly decrease the chance that they will be involved in a gun related accident.
+By teaching new and inexperienced gun owners how to properly and safely handle their firearms, you greatly decrease the chance that they will be involved in a gun-related accident.
 It’s equally important, however, that you don’t leave yourself personally unprotected.
-Regardless of the countless precautions you take to stave off every potential mishap, when working with firearms on a daily basis, there are certain factors that are out of your control.
+Regardless of the countless precautions you take to stave off every potential mishap when working with firearms on a daily basis, there are certain factors that are out of your control.

-Custom firearm instructor liability insurance coverage plans are available to protect yourself from a number undesirable outcomes that are unfortunately possible in the firearm instruction field.
+Custom firearm instructor liability insurance coverage plans are available to protect yourself from a number of undesirable outcomes that are unfortunately possible in the firearm instruction field.
 It’s no secret that lawsuits are a legitimate concern for virtually every business in America (just ask the gun manufacturers), so it is in your best interest to seek out a suitable plan as soon as possible.
 With a custom firearm instructor insurance package, you can shape a plan that will specifically shaped to shelter you from all the various factors in your work that are out of your hands.
 Glasses and earplugs are mandatory safety precautions at the firing range, so view a custom firearm instructor liability plan as a kevlar vest for your lawsuit exposure.

 Why is Firearms Liability Insurance Important?